xiehaopeng/IIITC/README.md

 There are 140 pairs of synchronized videos in this dataset.
 Each pair of videos includes a jitter video and a stabilized video after hardware stabilization.
 The length of each video is about 15-30 seconds and frames per second is 30.
 The resolution is 1920x1080.

 According to the motion type, jitter degree and challenging content, the dataset was divided into the following 9 categories:
-(1)simple.
+1. simple.
 It only contains the linear motion of the lens, and the scene content is simple.
-(2)running.
+2. running.
 It has the violent up and down motion while shaking.
-(3)quick rotation.
-It contains blurring and distortion caused by the quick rotation of the lens (4)vehicle.
+3. quick rotation.
+It contains blurring and distortion caused by the quick rotation of the lens
+4. vehicle.
 The jitter from vehicle motion was added in videos.
-(5)parallax.
+5. parallax.
 It has big difference in the apparent position of an object viewed along two different lines of sight.
-(6)depth.
+6. depth.
 The depth transformation in the video is discontinuous.
-(7)occlusion.
+7. occlusion.
 It includes large-scale occlusion caused by close-up objects or obstacles.
-(8)crowd.
+8. crowd.
 It has a large number of moving objects in different motion states.
-(9)low-quality.
+9. low-quality.
 This kind of video will cause feature extraction failures.
 It was divided into 4 sub-categories:dark, blur, noise and watermark.

 ## Usage of this repo